Codeception/Codeception/docs/03-ModulesAndHelpers.md

 In an inherited helper, you replace implemented methods with your own realization.
 You can also replace `_before` and `_after` hooks, which might be an option when you need to customize starting and stopping of a testing session.

-If some of the methods of the parent class should not be used in child module, you can disable them.
-Codeception has several options for this.
+If some of the methods of the parent class should not be used in a child module, you can disable them.
+Codeception has several options for this:

 ```php
 <?php